 The event will run from November 5-7, at NOC’s dockside facilities in Southampton, with the NOC operated research vessel RRS James Cook due to be alongside.

-Confirmed keynote speakers include NOC chief executive Dr John Siddorn, who will outline his vision for NOC, after taking over the reins earlier this year.
+Confirmed keynote speakers include NOC chief executive Dr John Siddorn, who will share his thoughts on the role of autonomy and the challenges for the future.

 He is joined by Dr Katherine Hill, Lead Scientist on NERC’s Future Marine Research Infrastructure (FMRI) programme, who will focus on work done so far exploring marine science aspirations for 2040, to guide future investment in the UK’s Marine Research Infrastructure.